Introducing a new puppy or kitten to your existing pets

 Introducing a new puppy is often easier with an existing dog than a cat, however, this process still needs to be handled appropriately to prevent potential harm to either dog.
 In this situation:

-- In most instances it will be fine to keep both puppies on a lead at a safe distance, however if you have any concerns about the temperament of either dog then it would be sensible to use a crate or stair gate for extra protection.
+• In most instances it will be fine to keep both dogs on a lead at a safe distance, however if you have any concerns about the temperament of either dog then it would be sensible to use a crate or stair gate for extra protection.

 Introducing a new kitten to a dog